Supercolony-net/Open-Grants-Program/applications/openbrush.md

 | 3.     | ReentrancyGuard                                          | We will add implementation of [ReentrancyGuard](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/security/ReentrancyGuard.sol) |
 | 4.     | Create Proposal for Non Fungible token and Multi token   | We will create proposals for NFT and multi token, when proposal for FT token will be approved.
 Based on decisions in these approves we will update implementation in library. |

-### Milestone 4 - Implement extensions for contracts.
+### Milestone 4 - Release.
+Implement extensions for contracts.
 Contribution to ink!

 * **Estimated Duration:** 6 weeks(time depends on conversations in ink! repository)
 * **FTE:**  2.5